pieper/SlicerWGPU/README.md

    * [WGPU](https://github.com/gfx-rs/wgpu) is in Rust for use in Firefox
 * While both implementations should ultimately be compatible with Slicer, WGPU offers a convenient pip-installable package compatible with Slicer and ready to use today.
 * Longer-term there has [been discussion](https://discourse.vtk.org/t/vulkan-development/3307/22) of using WebGPU in VTK via Dawn, which would make it available via C++ or Python in Slicer.
 Since Dawn and WGPU implement WGPU, porting code and shaders between the two should be managable.

+## Next steps
+* I plan to try implementing a useful algorithm in the form of a compute shader and compare performance with a CPU implementation.
+The [GrowCut](Experiments/GrowCut.py) file is a work-in-progress example of that.
+* If these experiments are useful then this can be converted into a proper Slicer extension so it's easy for people to download and use.
+Ideally we could have a set of filters and editor tools based on the infastructure.
+* Timing tests and feature comparisons to other GPU methods would be helpful.
+* The WebGPU and wgpu projects are developing rapidly so we should monitor them for progress